pranavsuresh7/100days_of_machinelearning_code/README.md

 Not much progress,but I'm trying to create a video analyser with opencv and YOLO.So revised YOLO algorithm from deeplearning.ai.
 # day-9
 Skipping programming for two days due to some non-technincal issues.
+# day-10
+Just played with YOLO in command line with the documentation given in official site https://pjreddie.com/darknet/yolo/ .
+Need to do more.